nss-day-cohort-41/nutshell-asking-for-roses/README.md

 1. Delete the `.ignore` file in the `api` directory

 > **Note:** Your `database.json` file is already in the `.gitignore` file for this project, so it will never be added to the repo or pushed to Github.

-## Instructions

-Nutshell is a new product offering that you have been tasked with building.
-It's a dashboard for people to use to organize their daily tasks, events, news article, friends, and chat messages.

-You will be utilizing all of the skills and concepts that you've learned up to this point in the course.

-1. Functions
-1. Databases
-1. Github
-1. Objects
-1. CSS/Flexbox
-1. Array methods
-1. Components
-1. Handling user events
-1. Implementing CRUD operations
-1. Relational data
-1. ERDs

 To start you off, here's an example of what the resources in your API should look like once it's populated with some data from your application.